jeff-pal/kenzie-rover/README.md

 #### Application Available Flags

 `-f`: Indicates File.
 It must be followed by a file path.
 `--it`: Indicates iterative mode.
 It means for each input needed it'll log the input format expected.
+`--ncd`: Detect collision.
+It means to detect possible collisions and apply the Greedy algorithm to search for alternative paths to reach the destination position in the plateau mesh.

 ### Command Summary